-Moussaka is the Greek similar to Italian lasagna, a layered dish where meltingly soft eggplant slices take place of pasta.
+Moussaka is Greek, and is similar to Italian lasagna: a layered dish where meltingly soft eggplant slices take place of pasta.
 I don’t make moussaka very often, as Greg happens to have a huge irrational aversion to eggplants.
 I love them, so sometimes I’ll sneak in a chopped one here and there and he doesn’t even notice… Except, I can’t resist sometimes, so when he’s got his mouth full I’ll drop “that’s an eggplant.”
 The face I get back is priceless — and this is a grown man.

 I think I overdid my fun the past few times, because he took one look at the moussaka and said “are those them??”
 See, I had to be more careful… In the end, you can predict what happened…it took me 4 nights to eat the whole pan by myself.
 Which I’m not complaining about…

 Tip: Make sure you dry-fry the eggplants, otherwise they will soak up whatever oil you pour in the pan.
 I’m not a fan of salting them to prevent this from happening, and I found the dry-frying works very well.

 Edit: hi!
 A couple of Greek readers contacted me regarding the recipe — pls keep in mind that an authentic moussaka recipe will include a layer of potatoes in place of the ricotta.
 Thank you for asking me to point it out!
 Have fun!

 - 3 large eggplants, thinly sliced